mix/kafka-librato-monitor/README.md

 Install sbt, scala if not already installed

 ### Installing
-Currently KafkaOffsetMonitor is not available via public artifact repository, so before we build the plugin we need to build KafkaOffsetMonitor and publish it to maven local repo:
+Currently KafkaOffsetMonitor is not available via public artifact repository, so before we build the plugin we need to build KafkaOffsetMonitor and publish it to maven local repo (for external only; for mix we have published the artifact in Mix Internal Repo):

 ```
 sbt publishM2